Find Profitable Prediction Market Trades

 Add the FutureSearch connector if you haven't already.
 Then ask Claude in sequence:

-Find 100 interesting Polymarket prediction market questions where there might be profit opportunity.
+Find 100 interesting prediction-market questions where there might be profit opportunity.
 Focus on politics, AI, economics, and geopolitics.

 Then: